What is the role of the CTO at Clearview?

 What types of clients does Clearview support?
 Is there a particular size, industry, geographic location?

-We work clients of all sizes, in various industries, and all across the United States.
+We work with clients of all sizes, in various industries, and all across the United States.
 The most common thread I see across our client base is organizations that have to be compliant with some level of regulations about their customer’s information or data, be that health, financial, or otherwise.
 It’s great to see private companies take a more proactive approach with their technology infrastructure, but a lot of times the catalyst is some regulatory body that governs the way they do business.
 We help them create a plan, execute, document, and maintain a compliant technology platform that will help their business grow.

 Every engagement we have started with a small project, and that’s the way we like it.
 We want to come in, solve a specific problem for you, show you how we work, how we deliver, and how we think.
 We know that when we do a great job on that project, you’re going to ask us to help with other issues you’re having.
 At the end of the day, that’s all we want to do – solve our client’s technology problems so they can focus on growing their business.